 3. Generally, the minimum length of a finished paper is 2,400 word-equivalents and the maximum length is 10,000 word-equivalents.
 As an approximation, each full manuscript page of text, tables or figures is the equivalent of 300 words.

-4. Each author’s full name and email address or phone number shall appear in the footer of the first page.
+4. Each author’s full name and email address or phone number shall appear in the footer of the first page in the PDF version of the final published document.
 The author to whom correspondence should be addressed shall be listed first.

 5. Headings should be at the left margin.
 In the submitted document the first line of paragraphs should be indented (formatting may be altered for HTML publishing).
 A maximum of two levels of subordinate paragraphs may be included; these paragraphs should use numbers or letters as headings [e.g. “A)” or “1)”], with the first line of the subordinate paragraphs indented.